OpenstackForkedProjects/openstack-tutorial/tutorial/agenda.rst

     - create a VM
     - create a volume and attach to the VM
     - create a snapshot
   * LAB: setup a webserver

 Afternoon:

+  * real world use cases
+    - gc3pie (try it?)
+    - elasticluster (try it?)

   * Introduction to the CLI
+    - installation, set the environment etc.
     - keypair
     - security group
     - networks and router